IntersectMBO/govtool/CONTRIBUTING.md

 Thanks for considering contributing and helping us on creating GovTool! 😎

-The best way to contribute right now is to try things out and provide feedback, but we also accept contributions to the documentation and the obviously to the code itself.
+The best way to contribute right now is to try things out and provide feedback, but we also accept contributions to the documentation and the code itself.

 This document contains guidelines to help you get started and how to make sure your contribution gets accepted, making you our newest GovTool contributor!